openforis/sepal-doc/docs/source/feature/aoi_selector.rst

 Module AOI
 ^^^^^^^^^^

 The module AOI selector is available in some of the SEPAL-contrib modules.
-To access an app, click the purple wrench :btn:`<fa fa-wrench>` located on the left side of the SEPAL platform, use the app's dashboard to search and open a module.
+To access an app, click the purple wrench :btn:`<fa-solid fa-wrench>` located on the left side of the SEPAL platform, use the app's dashboard to search and open a module.

 An AOI selector module is composed of two main sections: the available methods (1) and the map (2).
 Although we will mention all the features and methods available, some of them might not be available in the context of the module you are working on.